ezavarygin/sky_plot/README.md

 #### Options:

---gal - coordinates in file_with_coordinates.txt are l and b galactic coordinates.
+--gal - coordinates in the files are l and b galactic coordinates.

---eq  - coordinates in file_with_coordinates.txt are RA and DEC equatorial coordinates.
+--eq  - coordinates in the files are RA and DEC equatorial coordinates.

 One of the two options above must be specified.

---transp - Add transparency to points to mimic density map.
+--transp - Add transparency to points to mimic a density map.

 --ham - Use [Hammer](https://matplotlib.org/basemap/users/hammer.html) projection.
 Otherwise, [Mollweide](https://matplotlib.org/basemap/users/moll.html) projection is used.

+--save - Save figure in a file.

 ## Examples